 Ed "Big Daddy" Roth was an artist, cartoonist, illustrator and custom car designer and builder in Southern California who created the hot rod icon Rat Fink and other monster characters.
 During the late 1950s, with the increasing worldwide popularity of Walt Disney's Mickey Mouse and the Magic Kingdom, Ed Roth saw that things were not so wonderful for everybody in the U.S. as Disney's funny and fun-loving characters may have suggested.
-The depiction of a perfect life and happy family enjoying all things Disney inspired Roth to come up with his anti-hero to Mickey Mouse, Rat Fink.
+The depiction of a perfect life and happy family enjoying all things Disney inspired Roth to develop his anti-hero to Mickey Mouse, Rat Fink.

-If you were born on the wrong side of the tracks and life was not a bowl of cherries, Rat Fink, was for you.
+If you were born on the wrong side of the tracks and life was not a bowl of cherries, Rat Fink was for you.
 Rat Fink is usually portrayed as either green or gray, comically grotesque and depraved-looking.

-This large, overweight rat has bulging, bloodshot eyes and an oversized mouth lined with sharp narrow teeth.
+This large, overweight rat has bulging, bloodshot eyes and an oversized mouth with sharp narrow teeth.
 He is wearing red overalls with the initials "R.F." on them.
 He is often depicted as driving cars or motorcycles.

 In the late 1950s, Roth began airbrushing and selling weirdo T-shirts at car events across California.
-Along with Rat Fink, Roth created a series of other weirdo style monsters that became popular in the Hot Rod scene.
+Along with Rat Fink, Roth created a series of other weirdo-style monsters that became popular in the Hot Rod scene.

 All these years later, Roth's designs and influence are still here today in the Hot Rod and Kustom Kulture world.
 Big Daddy died in 2001, leaving the rights to his famous characters and creations to his last wife.